BitgesellOfficial/bitgesell/doc/design/libraries.md

 - *libBGL_kernel* should only depend on *libBGL_util* and *libBGL_consensus*.

 - The only thing that should depend on *libBGL_kernel* internally should be *libBGL_node*.
 GUI and wallet libraries *libBGLqt* and *libBGL_wallet* in particular should not depend on *libBGL_kernel* and the unneeded functionality it would pull in, like block validation.
-To the extent that GUI and wallet code need scripting and signing functionality, they should be get able it from *libBGL_consensus*, *libBGL_common*, and *libBGL_util*, instead of *libBGL_kernel*.
+To the extent that GUI and wallet code need scripting and signing functionality, they should be able to get it from *libBGL_consensus*, *libBGL_common*, *libBGL_crypto*, and *libBGL_util*, instead of *libBGL_kernel*.

 - GUI, node, and wallet code internal implementations should all be independent of each other, and the *libBGLqt*, *libBGL_node*, *libBGL_wallet* libraries should never reference each other's symbols.
 They should only call each other through [`src/interfaces/`](../../src/interfaces/) abstract interfaces.